Ascend-Research/GENNAPE/README.md

 ### Generation of new CGs from TensorFlow protobuf `.pb` families
 * See `make_cg.py` for an example.
 * We provide sample `.pb` files for EfficientNet-b0 and ResNet18 on the [public google drive folder](https://drive.google.com/drive/folders/1nTj8g6XbIU_PYvOBaXjylBHmgo-3okra).
 You can use this script to make CGs and print pictures of them, then compare to what the `.pb` of the model looks like in [Netron](https://netron.app/).

+### Generating NAS-Bench and Once-for-All CGs beyond what is provided in our caches
+* Our caches consist of architectures we randomly sampled from each search space (except NB-201).
+* Some users may want to make CGs of other architectures in these search spaces
+* We provide the necessary code to do so in this repo, please see `gen_demo_caches.py` for details on each family.

 ### Miscellaneous:
 * The CG API is defined in `/model_src/comp_graph/tf_comp_graph.py`